 Zy’s empathy is evident—he’s always one of the first to comfort and support friends.
 His strong social and emotional skills really help him when he has a problem; now he works with his teachers to come up with solutions.

 Zy attends VCPA with his great aunt, who has also evolved as a result of VCPA.
 Aunt Brenda shared that she is much more patient and empathetic with Zy as he learns to master new tasks.
 Brenda also shows an eagerness in learning new social-emotional strategies that will assist Zy with his self-regulation and growth.

-Our goal is to become the go-to resource for best practices to build parent-child relationships and support parents and children in their earliest years together—both locally and outside the Chicagoland area.
+VOCEL is poised to become the go-to resource for play- and interaction-based learning and innovative parent coaching programs, supporting parents and children side-by-side during these crucial early years — both locally and outside the Chicagoland area.